ssveitch/draft-kemeleon/draft-kemeleon.md

    return a
 ~~~

-The following algorithm samples an uncompressed pre-image of a coefficient c at random.
+The following algorithm samples an uncompressed pre-image of a coefficient `c` at random, where `u` is the decompressed value of `c`.
 The mapping is based on the `Compress_d`, `Decompress_d` algorithms from (Section 4.2.1 {{FIPS203}}).

 ~~~
-SamplePreimage_d(u,c):
+SamplePreimage(d,u,c):
    if d == 10:
       if Compress_d(u + 2) == c:
          rand <--$ [-1,0,1,2]